Digital Realty Unveils Advanced High-Density Deployment Support for Liquid-to-Chip Cooling

 Solution available in 170 Digital Realty data centers globally

-AUSTIN, Texas, May 15, 2024 /PRNewswire/ -- Digital Realty (NYSE: DLR), the largest global provider of cloud- and carrier-neutral data center, colocation, and interconnection solutions, today announced the availability of groundbreaking liquid-to-chip cooling technology, the next evolution in high-density deployment support.
+SINGAPORE, May 16, 2024 /PRNewswire/ -- Digital Realty (NYSE: DLR), the largest global provider of cloud- and carrier-neutral data center, colocation, and interconnection solutions, today announced the availability of groundbreaking liquid-to-chip cooling technology, the next evolution in high-density deployment support.
 This innovative advancement represents a significant leap forward in addressing the evolving challenges of managing high-density workloads, particularly in the realm of artificial intelligence (AI) and data-intensive applications.

 The new offering from Digital Realty, which builds upon the company's standardized high-density colocation offering, introduces direct liquid cooling (DLC), bringing liquid directly to customers' infrastructure, allowing for greater relevance and versatility in meeting emerging AI demand.
 This approach enables businesses to deploy high-density configurations within a shared environment, in close proximity to the cloud, as well as network and AI service providers, while accommodating the distinct needs of individual setups, providing additional flexibility to customers.
 Furthermore, Digital Realty's recently announced Private AI Exchange (AIPx) allows for new data exchange options in support of these DLC-enabled solutions.